OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 ### **2.5.
 Download the Basic Building Blocks repositories**

 The ```ofs-platform-afu-bbb``` repository contains the PIM files as well as example PIM-based AFUs that can be used for testing and demonstration purposes.
-This guide will use the ```host_chan_mmio``` AFU example in the [ofs-platform-afu-bbb](https://github.com/OFS/ofs-platform-afu-bbb) repository and the ```hello_world``` sample accompanying the [examples AFU](https://github.com/OFS/examples-afu.git) repository to demonstrate how to synthesize, load, simulate, and test a PIM-based AFU using the Intel® FPGA SmartNIC N6001-PL card with the PCIe Attach FIM.
+This guide will use the ```host_chan_mmio``` AFU example in the [ofs-platform-afu-bbb](https://github.com/OFS/ofs-platform-afu-bbb) repository and the ```hello_world``` sample accompanying the [examples-afu](https://github.com/OFS/examples-afu.git) repository to demonstrate how to synthesize, load, simulate, and test a PIM-based AFU using the Intel® FPGA SmartNIC N6001-PL card with the PCIe Attach FIM.

 Execute the next commands to clone the BBB repository.